What is Ayurveda?

 - Give thanks.

-Hilary Garivaltis is the Dean of the Kripalu School of Ayurveda.
+Hilary Garivaltis is the former Dean of the Kripalu School of Ayurveda.
 She received her training at the New England Institute of Ayurvedic Medicine, with advanced training in India from the Rishikesh College of Ayurveda and the Jiva Institute.

 © Kripalu Center for Yoga & Health.
 All rights reserved.
 Originally published in the Winter 2004–2005 issue of the Kripalu catalog.
 To request permission to reprint, please e-mail firstname.lastname@example.org.